r44cx/stars/README.md

 ## HTML

+- [InboxSDK/InboxSDK](https://github.com/InboxSDK/InboxSDK) - The InboxSDK lets you build apps for Gmail.
+- [UberGuidoZ/Flipper](https://github.com/UberGuidoZ/Flipper) - Playground (and dump) of stuff I make or modify for the Flipper Zero
 - [markmead/hyperui](https://github.com/markmead/hyperui) - HyperUI is a large collection of free Tailwind CSS components for marketing, ecommerce and application UI 🐳
 - [FrancescoXX/free-Web3-resources](https://github.com/FrancescoXX/free-Web3-resources) - A list of FREE resources to make Web3 accessible to everyone.
 - [groupe-sii/cheat-sheets](https://github.com/groupe-sii/cheat-sheets) - A collection of cheat sheets usefull for web development